 Information regarding classes and programs is available in the Quad Cities Campus Advising Center and the East Campus Office of Admissions or here:

 Credit Degree and Certificate Programs

 For information regarding accommodations, contact Disability Services at the Quad-Cities Campus or the Admissions Office at the East Campus.

-Black Hawk College has adopted policies and procedures implementing FERPA, which are contained in the BHC Student Handbook.
+Black Hawk College has adopted policies and procedures implementing FERPA, which are outlined in the BHC academic catalog.